cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.9.9 =
+Solved an issue where the function wc_review_ratings_enabled was not supported by any WC version older than 3.6

+= 7.9.8 =
+* Solved an issue with multiple filters including empty filters that resulted in too many products in the feed

+= 7.9.7 =
+Removed double Facebook Pixel Purchase event for the eWay Gateway

+= 7.9.6 =
+Build in a check that prevents the plugin from crashing in ghost variation products

+= 7.9.5 =
+Added a feature to exclude local pickup shipping zones from Google Shopping and Facebook feeds Renamed a Fruugo.nl template field from NormalPriceWithVat to NormalPriceWithVAT Removed ATOM header from Pinterest RSS Board templating

+= 7.9.4 =
+Added a feature where user can indicate if the plugin needs to respect free shipping criteria or not when adding shipping classes and methods to Google and Facebook feeds.

+= 7.9.3 =
+Changed the XML header for the Fruugo.nl template

+= 7.9.2 =
+Solved a PHP warning that showed in the structured data fix when products did not have any categories attacted to it

+= 7.9.1 =
+Added the canonical_link attribute
+Solved a PHP warning that happened for products that did not have any category attached to it

+= 7.9.0 =
+When the Yoast primary category is set the category path attribute uses the primary category path as of now.

+= 7.8.9 =
+Added the InitiateCheckout Facebook pixel event

+= 7.8.8 =
+Added channel support and country: Hong Kong

+= 7.8.7 =
+Solved a Trovaprezzi shipping cost bug

 = 7.8.6 =
 Solved WPML PHP noticed for products without a product ID